“Parvovirus spreads easily and can remain in the environment long after initial exposure.”

 Your puppy will need another C3 booster at the age of one and thereafter an annual booster for the rest of their lives.

-Researchers have no idea how widespread this new strain of parvovirus might be, so if you have a puppy or an immunosuppressed or geriatric dog it’s very important you take extra precautions against infection.
+If you have a puppy or an immunosuppressed or geriatric dog it’s very important you take extra precautions against infection.

-And if you think your puppy or dog might be showing any of the signs of parvovirus, please contact us immediately and we’ll come straight to you.
+And if you think your puppy or dog might be showing any of the signs of parvovirus, please contact us immediately, and we’ll come straight to you.